lsst-sqre/sqr-015/index.rst

 password to the proxy.

 You'll need a place to store the session.
-Fortunately, Flask provides a mechanism for this: the app.config hash.
+Fortunately, Flask provides a mechanism for this: the ``app.config`` dict.

 So, after initialization, you probably want:

 .. code-block:: python
+   :name: session

     app.config["SESSION"] = None

-And then a _reauth method, so if an HTTP operation fails, you can try to regenerate a session with your authentication data:
+And then a ``_reauth()`` function, so if an HTTP operation fails, you can try to regenerate a session with your authentication data:

 .. code-block:: python
+   :name: reauth

     def _reauth(app, username, password):
         """Get a session with authentication data"""
         oaep = app.config["AUTH"]["data"]["endpoint"]
         # Session here comes from BitlyOAuth2Proxy
         session = Session.Session(oauth2_username=username,
                                   oauth2_password=password,
                                   authentication_session_url=None,
                                   authentication_base_url=oaep)
         session.authenticate()
         app.config["SESSION"] = session

 When we create the actual fetch of backend data, we'll see how to pull the headers off the request we got and create an authorization object for the session.

 So let's do that now.
-Let's say you call this service with something like `GET /mymicroservice/jobname/metric` to retrieve the named metric about jobname (imagine you want to do `GET /mymicroservice/buildmyapp/time` to get back data about how long a build took).
+Let's say you call this service with something like ``GET /mymicroservice/jobname/metric`` to retrieve the named metric about jobname (imagine you want to do ``GET /mymicroservice/buildmyapp/time`` to get back data about how long a build took).
 We'll pretend that your backend service is extraordinarily ill-behaved, and conceptualizes services across metrics first and secondarily returns the metric as a plain text value, rather than in JSON or XML or anything sane.
-You call it with `GET /api/metric/jobname` and what you get is what you get, which you hope is ASCII text, but it's not like the other side is going to guarantee that to you.
+You call it with
+``GET /api?metric=metric&job=jobname`` and what you get is what you get, which you hope is ASCII text, or maybe UTF-8, but it's not like the other side is going to guarantee that to you.

 What you have decided to return to your caller is, of course, JSON, and you are going to return a structure that looks like: